jarusll/the-logs/index.md

 *Day 83 since recorded history, I am listening things on low volume.
 I can make out the details with my IEMs*

 I had to break down the notes into even smaller chunks.
-The grammar itself will span over 3 posts
+The grammar itself will span over 3 notes
 - Literals
 - Abstractions
 - Applications